-If you’re using domain controlled system, this crucial option may be missing.
+If you’re using a domain controlled system, this crucial option may be missing.
 In that case, you need to ask the domain controller to uncheck that option from controlling machine.
 But if you’re on a non-domain system, and you are still missing the option, then this article will help you to enable automatic logon using registry manipulation.

 1. Press Windows Key + R combination, type put regedit in the Run dialog box and hit Enter to open the Registry Editor.

 2. Navigate here:

 3. In the right pane of the above-mentioned registry location, you need to make sure that the following data exists.
 If something is missing, you can add it:

 AutoAdminLogon – Registry String (REG_SZ) – Value data is 1.